artemkv/frontend_guidelines/README.md

 v0.1

-Disclamer: you can treat this document as my personal opinion.
+Disclaimer: you can treat this document as my personal opinion.
 You don't have to agree with this, and feel free to completely disregard all I say.
 I am looking to be right, my aim is to share.

 # Intro

 Building complex front-end applications is a complex task.
-Fortunately, there has been a lot of advancements in this area and many patterns emerged that helped to reduce this complexity, maintainance cost, and, as a result, a number of bugs.
+Fortunately, there has been a lot of advancements in this area and many patterns emerged that helped to reduce this complexity, maintenance cost, and, as a result, a number of bugs.

 Today, many frontend developers start their journey in a particular framework/library, such as _React_, _Angular_ etc. Working with these frameworks and libraries, they learn library- or framework-specific patterns and practices that, while useful, do not always provide a solid fundamentals for understanding the bigger picture.

-This document aims at providing comprehensive guide for reasoning about the frontend application architecture in a framework-independent way.
+This document aims at providing a background for reasoning about the frontend application architecture in a framework-independent way.

 When building a frontend application, most of the (technical) complexity lies in **(1)** handling UI component dependencies (as in "this view should update when that button is clicked") and **(2)** reconciling state updates triggered by user actions and business logic.

 UI component dependencies usually obey "if and only if" logic:
-- Necessary condition: "component A should only update when component B changes";
+- Necessary condition: "component `A` should only update when component `B` changes";
-- Sufficient condition: "if component B changes, component A must get updated".
+- Sufficient condition: "if component `B` changes, component `A` must get updated".

-If you don't respect these rules, you will either have UI that updates too often, resulting in flickering and poor performance; or too seldom, resulting in stale, out-of-sync views.
+If you don't respect these rules, you will either have UI that updates too often, resulting in flickering and poor UX; or too seldom, resulting in stale, out-of-sync views.

 To make things worse, you have multiple sources of updates: application business logic and user actions.
-In a poorly designed frontend application or framework you may encounter the situation when data flows in both directions: from app business logic to the UI component and from the UI component to the app business logic, which easily gets out of control and breeds bugs related to inconsist state.
+In a poorly designed frontend application or framework you may encounter the situation when data flows in both directions: from app business logic to the UI component and from the UI component to the app business logic, which easily gets out of control and breeds bugs related to inconsistent state.

 # Principles